Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Experiments

 \section{Experiments}

 This section discusses experimental setups and results.
-In our experiments, we set the LoRA rank to 16.
-The image size in BAPPS dataset~\cite{bapps} is $64 \times 64$, and we zero-pad it to $70 \times 70$, then encode it into 25 tokens. \model is trained for 3 epochs on 4 GPUs (NVIDIA RTX A100 40G) with batch size 64.
-Adam optimizer with $(\beta_1, \beta_2) = (0.9, 0.95)$, weight decay 0.001, and learning rate 0.0005 is used for training.
-The total training time is around 10 hours.
+In LoRA, the rank and scale factor are both set as 16.
+In each attention layer of LLM, the projection weights of ``query'', ``key'', ``value'', and ``output'' are adjusted using two LoRA delta parameters. \model is trained for 1 epoch with batch size 64 on 8 GPUs (NVIDIA RTX A6000 48G).
+Adam optimizer with $(\beta_1, \beta_2) = (0.9, 0.95)$, weight decay 0.001, and learning rate $5e^{-4}$ is used.
+The training is completed in around 12 hours.
+See \supp for details and the training and inference costs.